devbueno/devbueno/README.md

 ---

-## 🧠 Familiar With AI Tools
+## 🧠 Familiarity With AI Tools

-I actively explore and work with various modern AI platforms and models, including:
+I frequently use those AI tools to study and create everything I want (I love them hahaha)

 - 🤖 **ChatGPT** (OpenAI)
 - 🧩 **Manus AI**
 - 🌐 **Gemini AI** (Google)
 - 🖼️ **Canvas-based Image Generation AIs**

-These tools are part of my daily workflow for ideation, prototyping, and productivity.

 ---

 ## 📚 Learning Goals

-I'm also studying to earn an **AWS Certificate** as soon as possible.
+In addition to what I said above, I'm also studying to earn an **AWS Certificate** as soon as possible.

 ---